skyout/sass-styleguide/README.md

 The point of having style guidelines is to have a common vocabulary of coding so people can concentrate on what you’re saying rather than on how you’re saying it.
 If code you add to a file looks drastically different from the existing code around it, it throws readers out of their rhythm when they go to read it.
 Avoid this.

-Formatting
+General Formatting
 ----------

 SASS should be developed using the `SASS` indentation only style not the SCSS bracket based style.

 ### Spacing and Indentation

-* Indentation should be **four spaces**.
-* Each selector should have at least one line break above.
-* Properties should immediately follow the selector with out line break
+Indentation should be **four spaces**, if using tabs ensure that the tab settings is set to four spaces.
+Each selector should have at least one line break above.
+Properties should immediately follow the selector without a line break.

 **Good**
 ```